+Text description provided by the architects.
 The Lever House by Skidmore, Owings & Merrill was one of the first glass International style office buildings in the United States.
 Located in midtown Manhattan, it was originally the American corporate headquarters of the soap company Lever Brothers.
 Built between 1951-1952, the Lever House extends 24 stories in height right across from Mies van der Rohe's Seagram Building, and stands as its own perfect glass box.

 The design of the Lever House offsets the tall office tower from the horizontal base.
 The horizontal base is lifted off of the ground plane by pilotis except for a small enclosed portion, providing a public plaza underneath and a threshold between the exterior and interior of the building.
 Here, the ground floor has space for displays, waiting visitors, an auditorium, and a demonstration kitchen.